Tejasree22179/web-develpoment/README.md

 **# Practice Tasks**

-create a bullet of list of your 5 favourite fruits list of 5 programming languages you want to learn Daily routine make table shows the simple daily schedule simple form make a basic student form create a student profilo
+create a bullet of list of your 5 favourite fruits, list of 5 programming languages you want to learn, Daily routine make table shows the simple daily schedule, simple form make a basic student form, create a student profilo.